gzardini/course-CRA/modules/localization/docs/01-prelims/00_prelim.md

 1. `/DUCKIEBOT_NAME/duckiebot_visualizer/segment_list_markers`
 2. `/DUCKIEBOT_NAME/lane_filter_node/belief_img`
-3. `/DUCKIEBOT_NAMElane_pose_visualizer_node/lane_pose_markers`
+3. `/DUCKIEBOT_NAME/lane_pose_visualizer_node/lane_pose_markers`

-after adding these 3 topics, rviz should show the output as in the figure above.
+After adding these 3 topics, rviz should show the output as in the figure above.

 ### Change rosparams

-Open the same terminal as rviz. the following functions will be useful to change the dynamic parameters:
+Go back to the terminal where you launched rviz (the one inside the gui_tools container).
+The following functions will be useful to change the dynamic parameters in the exercises:

 1) Listing the parameters: